Bobby Joe Long: Victims

-(Note: some reports say Wick was 18) He was convicted of killing all of them with the exception of Johnson and Wick.
+(Note: some reports say Wick was 18) He was convicted of killing all of them with the exception of Wick, and his conviction for Johnson's murder was overturned.

 Execution

 On April 23, 2019, Florida Governor Ron DeSantis signed Long's death warrant, the first death warrant he had signed since taking office in January 2019.
 His subsequent appeals denied, he was executed by lethal injection on May 23, 2019, more than thirty years after his conviction.
 He ate his final meal at 9:30 a.m. local time; he requested roast beef, bacon, French fries, and soda.
 He was pronounced dead at 7:00 p.m., having made no last statement.